-The Trustees meet monthly and are responsible for the strategic direction and policy of the charity.
-The Trustees have separate committees which are responsible for fundraising events, reviewing the progress of the building works, marketing and overviewing the financial performance of the charity.
+The Trustees met monthly originally and now meet quarterly and are responsible for the strategic direction and policy of the charity.
+The Trustees have individual trustees who are responsible for fundraising events, reviewing the progress of the building works, marketing and overviewing the financial performance of the charity.